 49. Another trick deployed by the papers would be to distort photographs taken of Kate.
 We believe that at least one newspaper elongated photographs in an attempt to make Kate look thinner than she was.
 They would be accompanied by articles commenting on Kate’s health and how she looked "fair" or "fragile" and implying that she may be anorexic.

-Effect of Articles50.
-It is difficult to ever properly explain how Kate and I felt as a result of these articles.
+50. It is difficult to ever properly explain how Kate and I felt as a result of these articles.
 It was devastating and totally distracted from the search for our innocent, missing daughter Madeleine.
 The abductor must have been smiling wryly.

 52. It is very likely that such reporting would stop people looking for, or pass on relevant information about Madeleine if they thought she was already dead.
 To this day, particularly in other European countries, we are still asked about widely publicised lies such as Madeleine’s DNA and blood in our hire car and tranquillisers that we had supposedly given to our children.

 54. On 17 September 2007 Matthew Baggott, Chief Constable of Leicestershire Police, felt it necessary to circulate a letter to the British media voicing their serious misgivings as to the media coverage and urging greater restraint.